Hong Kong protesters rally at airport to 'educate' visitors

-Hundreds of Hong Kong protesters, including flight attendants, held a rally in the airport's arrival hall on Friday in a bid to "educate" visitors about the unprecedented demonstrations currently roiling the international finance hub.
+Thousands of Hong Kongers, including flight attendants, held a rally in the airport's arrivals hall on Friday to "educate" visitors about the demonstrations currently gripping the international finance hub as it braces for another weekend of protests.

 The cavernous hall is usually filled with excited friends and relatives waiting to greet loved ones as they make their way out of one of the world's busiest airports.

-But on Friday visitors were greeted with protesters chanting anti-government slogans, holding banners and handing out flyers.
+But on Friday visitors were greeted by a sea of black-clad protesters chanting anti-government slogans, holding banners and handing out flyers -- the information desk plastered in a tapestry of colourful sticky notes.

 The rally is the latest bid to keep pressure on Hong Kong's pro-Beijing leaders after seven weeks of largely peaceful mass demonstrations followed by violent clashes, an unprecedented challenge to Beijing's authority since the city's 1997 handover.

-The protests were triggered by a controversial bill which would have allowed extraditions to mainland China, but they have evolved into a call for wider democratic reforms.
+The protests were triggered by a controversial bill which would have allowed extraditions to mainland China, but they have evolved into a call for wider democratic reforms and a halt to sliding freedoms.

-Organisers billed the airport rally as an opportunity to brief arrivals on the political unrest, particularly visitors from mainland China where the news is state-controlled and heavily censored.

-In China the protests have been portrayed as a violent, foreign-funded plot to destabilise the motherland -- a narrative Hong Kong activists want to push back against.
+Organisers billed the airport rally as an opportunity to brief arrivals on the political unrest, particularly visitors from mainland China where the state-controlled news has portrayed the protests as a violent, foreign-funded plot to destabilise the motherland.

+The demonstration was peaceful and good-humoured, and there were no reports of any disruption to flights.

 - 'Safety announcement' -

-One particularly creative group of protesters were using a television to display a satirical version of an airline safety announcement video that details protester demands and warns of protests in the city.
+One particularly creative group were using a television to display a satirical version of an airline safety announcement video that details the movement's demands and warns of protests in the city.

+Tourists had a variety of reactions to the display from baffled and bemused to supportive

-Others held "Tourist Warning" signs detailing how police have fired tear gas at protesters while pro-government thugs have also attacked demonstrators, putting 45 in hospital.
+Others held "Tourist Warning" signs detailing how police have fired tear gas at protesters and how pro-government thugs attacked demonstrators last Sunday, putting 45 in hospital.

-Meryl Yeung, a 29-year-old flight attendant, had just got off a flight and joined the protest.
+Meryl Yeung, a 29-year-old flight attendant, had just got off a plane and joined the protest.

 Protesters said they wanted to "educate" visitors about the protests rocking the city